kelsiliul/A-large-scale-multilabel-dataset-for-satellite-images/README.md

 ---
 ## Step-2: Install gcloud and Earth Engine Authentication
-You can follow this like to install gcloud and complete earth engine authentication: https://developers.google.com/earth-engine/guides/python_install#authentication
+You can follow this link to install gcloud and complete earth engine authentication: https://developers.google.com/earth-engine/guides/python_install#authentication

 ---